SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 </p>

 <p>
-For example, let's store the subject's weight in pounds in a variable:
+For example, let's now store the subject's weight in pounds in a variable:
 </p>